BillDietrich/linkcheckerhtml/README.md

 To change the key-combinations for this extension, open File / Preferences / Keyboard Shortcuts and search for Alt+H or Alt+T.

 ### Settings
+* checkInternalLinks: Check #name links to targets inside current file (default is true).
-* linkcheckerhtml.checkMailtoDestFormat: Check format of email addresses in mailto links (default is true).
+* checkMailtoDestFormat: Check format of email addresses in mailto links (default is true).
+* localRoot: String prepended to links that start with "/" (default is ".").
-* linkcheckerhtml.maxParallelThreads: Maximum number of links to check in parallel (range is 1 to 20; default is 20).
+* maxParallelThreads: Maximum number of links to check in parallel (range is 1 to 20; default is 20).
-* linkcheckerhtml.timeout: Timeout (seconds) for accessing a link (range is 5 to 30; default is 12).
+* processIdAttributeInAnyTag: #name link can be to any tag with ID attribute inside current file (default is true).
-* linkcheckerhtml.reportNonHandledSchemes: Report links with URI schemes not checked by the checker, such as FTP and Telnet (default is "as Information").
+* reportNonHandledSchemes: Report links with URI schemes not checked by the checker, such as FTP and Telnet (default is "as Information").
-* linkcheckerhtml.reportRedirect: Report links that get redirected (default is "as Warning").
+* reportRedirect: Report links that get redirected (default is "as Warning").
-* linkcheckerhtml.localRoot: String prepended to links that start with "/" (default is ".").
+* timeout: Timeout (seconds) for accessing a link (range is 5 to 30; default is 12).
-* linkcheckerhtml.userAgent: User-Agent value used in Get requests (default is "Mozilla/5.0 Firefox/63.0").
+* userAgent: User-Agent value used in Get requests (default is "Mozilla/5.0 Firefox/63.0").

 ### Limitations
 * Tag name and href/src/id attribute must be on the same line.